Expand To Show Full Article

 If you have a septic system at home, you know that it is crucial to keep it running smoothly to avoid costly repairs and potential health hazards.
 One of the indicators of an issue is the septic light turning on, but no alarm sounding.
 In this article, we’ll discuss the causes of this problem and offer solutions to help you keep your septic system functioning properly.

-What Does the Septic Light Mean?
+What Does The Septic Light Mean?

 Before diving into the causes and solutions, let’s first understand what the septic light indicates.
 The septic light, also known as the “pump” or “alarm” light, is an indicator that your septic system is not working correctly.
 Typically, the light is connected to a float switch that triggers the septic alarm when the water level in the tank gets too high.